 We answer your frequently asked questions about membership.

 III Activities of the Alliance

-Numerous cities in the "Cities of Safe Harbours" alliance actively support civilian sea rescue in the Mediterranean.
+Numerous cities in the "Cities of Safe Harbors" alliance actively support civilian sea rescue in the Mediterranean.
 On the fringes of the conference, the state capital Potsdam has now also officially taken on a sponsorship of the sea rescue mission.
 For this purpose, Potsdam's Lord Mayor Mike Schubert and Leoluca Orlando, Mayor of the city of Palermo, visited the ship Sea Eye 4 of the Sea Eye association on Thursday evening, 24.06.2021.
-The assumption of the sponsorship with the Sea Eye association had been decided by the Potsdam city councillors on Wednesday, 23 June 2021, in a special meeting.
-The sponsorship includes the commitment to sea rescue and the implementation of appropriate joint events in cooperation with the alliance "Potsdam!
-Bekennt Farbe".
+The assumption of the sponsorship with the association Sea Eye had decided the Potsdam city councils on Wednesday, June 23, 2021, in a special meeting.
+The sponsorship includes the commitment to sea rescue and the implementation of appropriate joint events in cooperation with the alliance "Potsdam! shows its colors".
 The Sea-Eye 4 mission was recently completed and was able to save 408 people from drowning.
-Another mission is imminent, the city of Potsdam will support this mission.
+Another mission is imminent and the city of Potsdam will support this mission.